BOATING SAFETY TIPS

-Before going out on our beautiful waterways, it is important to think about safety.
-Early in the season, water temperature is a key concern because the risk of hypothermia is high.
-Throughout the boating season, there are many safety items to consider including clothing, personal needs and boat equipment.
+Before going out on our beautiful waterways, it is essential to think about safety.
+Early in the season, water temperature is a crucial concern because the risk of hypothermia is high.
+There are many safety items to consider throughout the boating season, including clothing, personal needs, and boat equipment.
 Depending on the type of boating you enjoy, you can modify your list accordingly.

 - Dress in layers of clothing so you can remove layers if desired

 - Fleece pants

 - Wool socks

 - A change of clothing in case you get wet

 - Warm hat if the temperatures are cooler

 - Waterproof hood or hat if it is raining

 - Waterproof jacket and pants